Cloud-Premises/quran-app/PRIVACY_POLICY.md

 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

+# HOW DO WE KEEP YOUR INFORMATION SAFE?
 ## 6. HOW DO WE KEEP YOUR INFORMATION SAFE?

 _In Short: We aim to protect your personal information through a system of organizational and technical security measures._

 We have implemented appropriate and reasonable technical and organizational security measures designed to protect the security of any personal information we process.
 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security and improperly collect, access, steal, or modify your information.
 Although we will do our best to protect your personal information, transmission of personal information to and from our Services is at your own risk.
 You should only access the Services within a secure environment.

+# WHAT ARE YOUR PRIVACY RIGHTS?
 ## 7. WHAT ARE YOUR PRIVACY RIGHTS?

 _In Short: Depending on your state of residence in the US or in some regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada, you have rights that allow you greater access to and control over your personal information.
 You may review, change, or terminate your account at any time, depending on your country, province, or state of residence._